bunnelab/spora-bench/README.md

 `model_config` accepts a single path, a wildcard, or a list of model config paths; when multiple models are listed they are all instantiated in the same run purely so their predictions over the dataset's tiles can be computed together (e.g. so ROSIE's cross-tile batching still applies) — it has no effect on which markers get scored for any individual model.

-It can be executed via:
+To execute the pipeline, run:
 ```
 python -m spora_bench.benchmarks.run_he_virtual_staining_tasks model_config=<path-or-list-to-model-configs> datasets_config=<path-to-datasets-config>
 ```